turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 end
 ```

+If you haven't already, you should probably read about [other things you can validate using ActiveRecord](http://guides.rubyonrails.org/active_record_validations.html).

 All of our model specs are now passing, so let's go back up to the feature test level and remove `pending`.
 This spec will still fail since we're not handling what happens if a artist is not successfully saved into the database.
 So let's modify our controller `create` action:

 ```ruby